-If none of these appeal, there's are plenty more great options in our list of the best Android phones to check out.
-The guide you're reading is for smartphones that were actually made by Google, with Google inside and out.
+So if none of these appeal you could always wait for that, or check out our list of the best Android phones, which is packed full of many other great options.
+The guide you're reading now is for smartphones that were actually made by Google, with Google inside and out.

 The Google Pixel 7 Pro takes amazing photos with ease, night and day, but it also takes the photo experience further than ever before – it actually made our photos from older phones look better.
 For now, that’s something you can only do with a Tensor G2-enabled phone like the Pixel 7 Pro; in fact, there are quite a few things the Pixel 7 Pro can do that none of its competitors even attempt.